bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Cauterization experiment to test germ band influence-->

-We tested whether the germ band extension could be the driving force generating ectopic folds at the head--trunk boundary in cephalic furrow mutants.
+We thus tested whether the germ band extension could be the driving force generating ectopic folds at the head--trunk boundary in cephalic furrow mutants.
 Evidence for this came from the observation of ectopic folds forming posterior to the MD6 which often showed compressed epithelial cells in the dorsal region (Figure S).
 We tested this hypothesis by physically blocking the germ band from extending in *btd* and *eve* mutants using laser cauterizations (@fig:mutcauts).

 <!--Blocking the germ band extension suppresses ectopic folds-->

-Indeed, we found that when the germ band is mechanically blocked by the cauterization, the tissue at the head--trunk boundary show no ectopic folds and the epithelium is less irregular compared to the mutant embryos without cauterization ({@fig:mutcauts}A,D,E).
+Indeed, we found that when the germ band is mechanically blocked by the cauterization, the tissues at the head--trunk boundary show no ectopic folds and the epithelium is less irregular compared to the mutant embryos without cauterization ({@fig:mutcauts}A,D,E).
 The mitotic domains are still present and its dividing cells still cause a large expansion in the area of the head tissues ({@fig:mutcauts}A).
 The apical area expansion of dividing cells compress the non-dividing cells between mitotic domains, but the compression is insufficient to cause the tissue to buckle in cauterized mutant embryos ({@fig:mutcauts}B,C and Video X).

 <!--TODO: Estimate the expansion of head tissues in cauterized embryo-->